 Depression has many underlying causes that are not being adequately addressed by antidepressants.
-Learn about many causes of depression and how to reverse it naturally with diet, detoxification and other powerful natural remedies.
+Learn about many causes of depression and how to address it naturally with diet, detoxification of environmental pollutants, and other powerful natural support remedies.

 Depression is the number one cause of disability in the US.
 It affects 10 million people in the US alone and 340 million people worldwide (1).
 Depression is a normal emotion.
 It is a driver to action and change that has survival purposes.
 It’s only when it is prolonged that it becomes a problem – or when you decide to take antidepressant drugs that could alter your brain chemistry permanently.